-- The athlete will attempt five shots at the target, scoring points according to where the ball lands. - Athletes will score one point for making a stroke at and striking the ball.
-(A swing and a miss count as one shot and the athlete receives a score of zero for that shot). - o A second point is scored if the ball goes over the barrier and between the upright poles. - A third point is scored if the ball lands inside the 12-meter (39.4 feet) circle and rolls out, or if the ball lands outside the 12-meter (39.4 feet) circle and comes to rest inside the circle. - A fourth point is scored if the ball lands inside the 12-meter (39.4 feet) circle and comes to rest inside the circle. - o The Pitch Shot score shall be the sum total of the five attempts.
+- The athlete will attempt five shots at the target, scoring points according to where the ball lands. - Athletes will score one point for attempting a stroke at and striking the ball, but it does not land in a target area.
+(A swing and a miss count as one shot and the athlete receives a score of zero for that shot). - o Two points are scored if the ball goes over the barrier and between the upright poles. - Three points are scored if the ball goes over the barrier and lands inside the 12-meter (39.4 feet) circle and rolls out, or if the ball lands outside the 12-meter (39.4 feet) circle and comes to rest inside the circle. - o Four points are scored if the ball over the barrier and lands inside the 12-meter (39.4 feet) circle and comes to rest inside the circle. - o The Pitch Shot score shall be the sum total of the five attempts.
+(Maximum of 20 points)